Elected Officials and Benefits Programs

 To determine whether elected officials are covered, this blog looks at a few benefits programs on a case-by-case basis and provides some background.

-Let's look at some benefits programs as provided under state law to see if these apply to elected officials.
+Let's take a closer look at the benefits programs that apply to elected officials.

 Washington State Paid Family and Medical Leave

-The Paid Family and Medical Leave (PFML), chapter 50A RCW, allows a qualified employee to take up to 12 weeks paid time off if a serious health condition prevents them from working or if they need time to care for a family member, bond with a new child, mourn the death of a child, or spend time with a family member preparing for military service overseas.
+Washington’s Paid Family Medical Leave program (PFML), chapter 50A RCW, allows a qualified employee—including those working for Washington local governments—to take up to 12 weeks paid time off in a 12-month period if a serious health condition prevents them from working or if they need time to care for an ill or injured family member, welcome a new child, mourn the death of a child, or spend time with a family member preparing for military service overseas.

 RCW 50A.10.030 requires employees to pay for a portion of the cost of benefits available under PFML and, according to RCW 50A.05.010(4)(a), an employee is an individual “who is in the employment of an employer.”
-Further, in February 2021, the Washington State Attorney General’s Office issued AGO 021 No. 1, advising that local government elected officials are “employees” for purposes of the PFML program and are subject to the withholding of premiums as described by RCW 50A.10.030.
+The Washington State Attorney General’s Office (AGO) concluded that local government elected officials are “employees” for purposes of the PFML program and are also responsible for a portion of the cost of PFML benefits.
+See AGO 2021 No. 01 (2001).

 Workers’ Compensation